smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DOMinRAMAllowedToPeer-Description-Begin -->
 <!-- Description-Source-DDF-Forced -->
-Specifies the minimum RAM size in GB required to use Peer Caching.
-For example, if the minimum set is 1 GB, then devices with 1 GB or higher available RAM will be allowed to use Peer caching.
-Recommended values: 1 GB to 4 GB.
-The default value is 4 GB.
+Specifies the minimum total RAM size in GB required to use P2P.
 <!-- DOMinRAMAllowedToPeer-Description-End -->

 <!-- DOMinRAMAllowedToPeer-Editable-Begin -->